digital-york/dlibhydra/README.md

 -- normal predicates populated on save with the preflabel from the HABM objects -- strings MUST NOT be added directly

+Cardinality - prefer multi-value fields over singular for works.
+Cases where singular can be used, include:

+ UUIDs - eg. there can only be one PURE UUID information derviced from other systems - eg. Archivematica fields some dates - eg. award date and date of last access

+ Many fields for authorities (concepts, people) are singular

 Decisions:
 -- MUST have a preflabel; this will be populated to rdfs:label and dc:title on save